 At one time, great lodging was scarce in Boston.
 If you were a persnickety blue blood in town to visit relatives, you checked into the Charles or the old Ritz on Newbury.
 If you were a parent in town to see your kid graduate from one of the city’s many universities, you suffered through a stay at a run-down chain.
-And if you were a young couple in town for a little romance, well, you could
+And if you were a young couple in town for a little romance, well, you could just

-just forget it.
+forget it.
 A dearth of suitable rooms practically defined Boston.
 Oh, how things have changed.

 In the early 2000s, Boston finally got wise to modernization, and a rush of new construction took the local hotel scene by storm.
-Sleek, boutique accommodations began inviting guests to Cambridge and Downtown, areas once relegated to alumni and business traveler sets.
-New, mega-luxury lodgings like the Mandarin Oriental and the Taj (the latter, in that old Ritz spot) infiltrated posh Back Bay, while high-end, hipster-friendly spots like the W Boston and Ames are drawing visitors to up-and-coming areas in Downtown.
+Sleek, boutique accommodations began inviting guests to Cambridge and Downtown, areas once relegated to the alumni and business traveler sets.
+New, mega-luxury lodgings like the Mandarin Oriental and the Taj (the latter in that old Ritz spot) infiltrated posh Back Bay, while high-end, hipster-friendly spots like the W Boston and Ames are drawing visitors to up-and-coming areas in Downtown.
 Even mostly residential areas like the South End now draw discerning boarders, thanks to the revamped Chandler and the nearby Inn@St. Botolph.

 Speaking of revamped, it seems that nearly every hotel in town just got a face-lift.
-From spruced up decor (good-bye, grandma’s bedspread; hello, puffy white duvets) to hopping restaurant-bars to new spas and fitness centers, Boston’s lodgings are feeling the competitive heat and acting accordingly.
+From spruced-up decor (good-bye, grandma’s bedspread; hello, puffy white duvets) to hopping restaurant-bars to new spas and fitness centers, Boston’s lodgings are feeling the competitive heat and acting accordingly.
 You don’t just get a room anymore—you get an experience.

 Many properties have stellar weekend deals, so you may be able to try an upscale Fodor’s Choice even if you thought it was out of your budget.